theoretical-ecology/theoretical-ecology.github.io/content/policies.md

 ### Grading

-There will be a total of 500 points, consisting of 5 assignments, some attendance/participation points, and a final project.
+There will be a total of 500 points, consisting of 4 assignments, a paper summary, some attendance/participation points, and a final project.